CAFAudit/audit-service-deploy/production-marathon/README.md

 ## Prerequisites

-If you do not have a production ready deployment of Elasticsearch, to test the production CAF Audit Web Service deployment against, follow the [production-prereqs/README.md](production-prereqs/README.md).
+If you do not have a production ready deployment of Elasticsearch to test the production CAF Audit Web Service deployment against, follow the [production-prereqs/README.md](production-prereqs/README.md).
 These instructions will guide you on how to setup a non-production instance of Elasticsearch on Mesos/Marathon for the purposes of smoke testing.

 ## Service Configuration